JJFrozenInCarbonite/Palomar.CSIT.222/assignment_2/README.md

 ###### Doubles
 * newPrice - The price of the vehicle when new
-* usedPrice - The price of the vehicle after 5 years
+* usedPrice - The price of the vehicle after the term
 * vehicleMileage - Average Miles / Gallon of the vehicle
 * annualMileage - The user's estimated annual mileage
 * gasPrice - The user's estimated average cost of a gallon of gas over the term